Viking Gabriella ferry Review and Specifications

 - In order to avoid air pollution, don't start the engine until instructed.

-The ship operator Viking Line (founded in 1959, headquartered in Mariehamn, Aland Finland) serves the cargo and passenger shipping traffic between Sweden and Finland (via Aland Islands), Estonia and Poland.
-Viking Line current fleet includes the ships Amorella, Cinderella, Gabriella, Grace, Mariella, Rosella, XPRS.
+The shipowner Viking Line (founded in 1959, headquartered in Mariehamn, Aland Finland) serves the cargo and passenger shipping traffic between Sweden and Finland (via Aland Islands), Estonia and Poland.
+Viking Line current fleet includes the ships Amorella, Cinderella, Gabriella, Glory (2021), Grace, Mariella, Rosella, XPRS.

 The vessel was ordered on September 28, 1989, and was floated out on January 23, 1991.
 It was delivered to Sea-Link Shipping on May 4, 1992, christened ("Frans Suell") on May 16 and started its maiden crossing on May 17.